-While Mother Nature decides if fall is hitting Michigan early this year, Justin and I are trying to get as much fun outdoor activity in as possible.
-Our latest activity took us to Paint Creek Trail, an 8.9-mile trail that starts in Rochester and ends in Lake Orion.
+While Mother Nature decides if fall is hitting Michigan early this year, I’m trying to get as much fun outdoor activity in as possible.
+My latest activity took me to Paint Creek Trail, an 8.9-mile trail that starts in Rochester and ends in Lake Orion.

 Paint Creek Trail was the first rail-to-trail in Michigan.
 The rail line began as part of the Detroit and Bay City Railroad Company, which later became the Michigan Central Railroad.
 Then the rail line was run as Penn Central Railroad until that company abandoned it in the 1970s.
 Finally, the state and communities purchased the property in the 1980s with the intent to reuse it for resident activity.

 The trail surface is mostly crushed limestone.
 It was in excellent condition when we went, despite a few heavy rains earlier in the week.
 The trail is open to pedestrians, bikers and even horses (horses are allowed north of Rochester Hills).
 It was fairly quiet as we biked so we enjoyed hearing the river and trees rustling.
 The trail connects to the Dinosaur Hill trail system in Rochester that I explored in the past with my niece (although I don’t think bikes are allowed on those trails).